Pinching Antenna Systems (PASS) for Cell-Free Communications: Abstract

 \section{Abstract}

 A pinching antenna system (PASS) assisted cell-free communication system is proposed.
-A sum rate maximization problem under the BS power budget constraint and PA deployment constraint is formulated.
+A sum rate maximization problem under the BS power budget constraint and the pinching antenna (PA) deployment constraint is formulated.
 To tackle the proposed non-convex optimization problem, an alternating optimization (AO) algorithm is developed.
 In particular, the digital beamforming sub-problem is solved using the weighted minimum mean square error (WMMSE) method, whereas the pinching beamforming sub-problem is handled via a penalty based approach combined with element-wise optimization.
-Simulation results demonstrate that: 1) the PASS assisted cell-free systems achieve superior performance over benchmark schemes; 2) increasing the number of PAs per waveguides can improve the advantage of PASS assisted cell-free systems; and 3) the cell-free architecture mitigates the average user rate degradation as the number of users increases.
+Simulation results demonstrate that: 1) the PASS assisted cell-free systems achieve superior performance over its multiple-input and multiple-output (MIMO) counterpart; 2) increasing the number of PAs per waveguides can improve the advantage of PASS assisted cell-free systems; and 3) the cell-free architecture mitigates the average user rate degradation as the number of users increases.